 How painful is the pap/smear test?
 Why is it painful?

 This is a tricky question to answer because obviously everybody’s experience is different, and some people do experience smear test pain.
 For me, it’s a little uncomfortable, and veers into mildly painful when the speculum is being moved around.
 I know that some people who experience medical conditions like vaginismus have had a much tougher time, and I don’t want to minimise their experiences by saying that it’ll only ever be a little bit of discomfort.

-The best thing to do is speak to your medical practitioner about any concerns you have, and to think in advance about ways you can prepare for the appointment that might make it easier.
+The best thing to do is speak to your medical practitioner about any concerns you have, and to think in advance about how to prepare for the a smear test that might make it easier.

 Can the pap test be done during your period?